influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 ### cacheCompactionDuration

-* Counter of number of wall nanoseconds spent in cache compactions.
+* The duration, in wall nanoseconds, spent in cache compactions.

 * Data type: integer

 ### cacheCompactionErr

-* Counter of cache compactions that have failed due to error.
+* The number of cache compactions that have failed due to errors.
 * Data type: integer

 ### cacheCompactions

-* Counter of cache compactions that have ever run.
+* The total number of cache compactions that have ever run.
 * Data type: integer

 ### cacheCompactionsActive

-* Gauge of cache compactions currently running.
+* The number of cache compactions that are currently running.
 * Data type: integer

 ### tsmFullCompactionDuration

-* Counter of number of wall nanoseconds spent in full compactions.
+* The duration, in wall nanoseconds, spent in full compactions.
 * Data type: integer

 ### tsmFullCompactionErr

-* Counter of full compactions that have failed due to error.
+* The total number of TSM full compactions that have failed due to errors.
 * Data type: integer

 ### tsmFullCompactionQueue

-* ???
+* The current number of pending TMS Full compactions.
 * Data type: integer

 ### tsmFullCompactions

-* Counter of full compactions that have ever run.
+* The total number of TSM full compactions that have ever run.
 * Data type: integer

 ### tsmFullCompactionsActive

-* Gauge of full compactions currently running.
+* The number of TSM full compactions currently running.
 * Data type: integer

 ### tsmLevel1CompactionDuration

+* The duration, in wall nanoseconds, spent in TSM level 1 compactions.
 * Data type: integer

 ### tsmLevel1CompactionErr

+* The total number of TSM level 1 compactions that have failed due to errors.
 * Data type: integer

 ### tsmLevel1CompactionQueue

+* The current number of pending TSM level 1 compactions.
 * Data type: integer

 ### tsmLevel1Compactions

+* The total number of TSM level 1 compactions that have ever run.
 * Data type: integer

 ### tsmLevel1CompactionsActive

+* The number of TSM level 1 compactions that are currently running.
 * Data type: integer

 #### tsmLevel2CompactionDuration

+* The duration, in wall nanoseconds, spent in TSM level 2 compactions.
 * Data type: integer

 ### tsmLevel2CompactionErr

+* The number of TSM level 2 compactions that have failed due to errors.
 * Data type: integer

 ### tsmLevel2CompactionQueue

+* The current number of pending TSM level 2 compactions.
 * Data type: integer

 ### tsmLevel2Compactions

+* The total number of TSM level 2 compactions that have ever run.
 * Data type: integer

 ### tsmLevel2CompactionsActive

+* The number of TSM level 2 compactions that are currently running.
 * Data type: integer

 ### tsmLevel3CompactionDuration

+* The duration, in wall nanoseconds (ns), spent in TSM level 3 compactions.
 * Data type: integer

 ### tsmLevel3CompactionErr

+* The number of TSM level 3 compactions that have failed due to errors.
 * Data type: integer

 ### tsmLevel3CompactionQueue

+* The current number of pending TSM level 3 compactions.
 * Data type: integer

 ### tsmLevel3Compactions

+* The total number of TSM level 3 compactions that have ever run.
 * Data type: integer

 ### tsmLevel3CompactionsActive

+* The number of TSM level 3 compactions that are currently running.
 * Data type: integer

 ### tsmOptimizeCompactionDuration

-* Counter of number of wall nanoseconds spent in optimize compactions.
+* The total duration, in wall nanoseconds, spent during TSM optimize compactions.
 * Data type: integer

 ### tsmOptimizeCompactionErr

-* Counter of optimize compactions that have failed due to error.
+* The total number of TSM optimize compactions that have failed due to errors.
 * Data type: integer

 ### tsmOptimizeCompactionQueue

-* ???
+* The current number of pending TSM optimize compactions.
 * Data type: integer

 ### tsmOptimizeCompactions

-* Counter of optimize compactions that have ever run
+* The total number of TSM optimize compactions that have ever run.
 * Data type: integer

 ### tsmOptimizeCompactionsActive

-* Gauge of optimize compactions currently running.
+* The number of TSM optimize compactions that are currently running.
 * Data type: integer

 ____

 ### tsm1_filestore

-The `tsm1_filestore` measurement statistics are related to the usage of the TSM filestore.
+The `tsm1_filestore` measurement statistics are related to the usage of the TSM file store.

 ### diskBytes

-* Bytes of disk usage by TSM file store.
+* The size, in bytes, of disk usage by the TSM file store.
 * Data type: integer

 ### numFiles

-* Number of files in the TSM file store.
+* The total number of files in the TSM file store.
 * Data type: integer

 ____